About

 Photo by Emily Reifsnyder, 2021

-I hope to create art that celebrates the outdoors and shows it as something that is not invisible or replaceable.
-I try to use bright colors and loose marks to show the fun, unpredictable version of the world I see.
-Being in nature makes me feel good so I want my work to give others a similar feeling and share that daring and confident feeling that being in nature gives me.
-I try to work in a variety of mediums including chalk, gouache, marker, different printmaking mediums, and digital programs.
+I try to use bright colors and loose marks to show the fun, unpredictable version of the world I see and how excited it makes me.
+Being in nature makes me feel good and optimistic so I want my work to give others a similar feeling.
+I hope to create art that celebrates this part of the world that is so easy to treat as invisible or replaceable.
+I like to use a lot of texture in my work because it shows how interesting and complex those places are.
+I also work in a variety of mediums including chalk, gouache, marker, different printmaking mediums, and digital programs.